-Belton Events Scheduled for the Spring and Summer Months
+Belton Events Scheduled for the Summer Months

 Events and activities scheduled for Belton through the summer, emphasizing Belton’s new slogan “A Historic Heart….with a new beat!” include:

 - Combo Kings-Enjoy great music and dancing….FREE and open to the public.
 When held at the Listening Room wine and beer are sold for $2 with the proceeds to go to Belton non-profit organizations.
+Check for a schedule.